 Wiltshire councillor Dick Tonge said it was "discourteous" that the council had heard about it from the BBC.

-Banes leader Paul Crossley apologised and said the news had leaked.'Other problems'
+Banes leader Paul Crossley apologised and said the news had leaked.

 The former landfill site and railway yard are near the A4 between Box and Bath.